jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 can lead to significant pain if done improperly.

 Pain is a signal from our bodies that we are doing something wrong.
-If we ignore the pain and don't change what we're doing, the injury will get worse and take longer to heal.
+If we ignore the pain and don't change what we are doing, the injury will get worse and take longer to heal.
 Eventually, our bodies will _force_ us to stop doing it.